Creighton Bluejays men's basketball: Greg McDermott years (2010–present)

 With the departure of Doug McDermott to the NBA, the 2015 Bluejays struggled to a 14–19 record, their worst finish since 1995.
 In 2016, the Bluejays improved to 20–15, finishing in sixth place in the Big East and receiving an invite to the NIT.
 They advanced to the NIT quarterfinals before losing to BYU.

 The 2017 Bluejays returned to a conference power, beginning the season 13–0.
 Led by senior point guard Maurice Watson Jr, the Bluejays moved to 18–1 (their only loss to No. 1 Villanova) before Watson tore his ACL and was lost for the remainder of the season.
 Shortly after he was injured, Watson was arrested for sexual assault and was suspended from the team.
 With the loss of Watson, the Bluejays lost seven of their remaining 12 games to finish the regular season at 23–8 and in a tie for third place in the Big East.
 They were able to rebound in the Big East tournament, advancing to the championship game before losing to Villanova.
-They received an at-large bid to the NCAA tournament as a No. 6 seed and lost to Rhode Island in the First Round.
+They received an at-large bid to the NCAA tournament as a No. 6 seed and lost to Rhode Island in the first round.

 In June 2017, Coach McDermott received interest from the Ohio State University to fill its head coaching vacancy.
 However, he turned down the offer choosing to remain at Creighton.

 On March 22, 2022, McDermott received a "multi-year" contract extension.
 The terms of the deal were not disclosed.
+The Bluejays finished the 2022–23 season with a 24–12 record.
+They advanced to the Elite Eight for the second time in school history, and first time since 1941.

+On March 8, 2024, McDermott received another contract extension to keep him at Creighton through the 2027-2028 season; his previous contract was due to expire after the end of the 2025-2026 season.
+The new contract also makes McDermott one of the highest-paid coaches in the Big East.
+On November 13, 2024, McDermott became Creighton's all-time winningest coach.